Álvaro Silva (footballer): International career

 In early 2014, Silva started work on getting his Filipino passport as his paternal grandmother was Filipino. so he would be eligible to play for the Philippines national team.
 By mid-June, he arrived in Manila to further process his documents.

 Silva made his international debut on October 31, 2014, coming on as a substitute in a 3–0 friendly win against Nepal.

 Personal life

 Silva was born to Spanish parents – his father being of Filipino descent– and traces his Filipino roots to Cavite and Iloilo.
-Silva belongs to a family of footballers, his younger brother Enrique, played for Malaga B, his cousin Kike Linares – who is also a Philippines international and Nacho Linares, who currently plays for the U19 team of Vázquez Cultural.
+Silva belongs to a family of footballers, his younger brother Enrique, played for Malaga B, his cousin Kike Linares – who is also a Philippines international and Nacho Linares.